 A recipient is never taxed when they receive a gift of cryptocurrency.
 However, when the recipient sells or otherwise disposes of the cryptocurrency, then the recipient will need to report that transaction on their tax return.
 The recipient’s basis in the cryptocurrency will generally be equal to your basis, so you should provide documentation to the recipient so that they will know what their basis is in the gifted cryptocurrency for tax purposes.

 Do I need to report cryptocurrency on my taxes?

 Gifts of cryptocurrency are never reported on your personal tax return.
 Depending on the value of the cryptocurrency gifted, you may be required to file a gift tax return (IRS Form 709) with the IRS.

 Although you are not always required to report cryptocurrency that you gift to others, you should know that you are required to report cryptocurrency transactions on your personal tax return when you sell cryptocurrency or exchange it for a different type of cryptocurrency.
-If you have questions regarding when you need to report the sale or exchange of cryptocurrency or if you want to learn more about the legal issues around cryptocurrency, ask a Rocket Lawyer On Call® attorney for affordable legal advice.
+If you have questions regarding when you need to report the sale or exchange of cryptocurrency or if you want to learn more about the legal issues around cryptocurrency,reach out to a Rocket Lawyer network attorney for affordable legal advice.